e2b-dev/E2B/packages/cli/README.md

 ## Getting started

-1. Authenticate with `e2b auth login`.
+1. Authenticate with `e2b auth login`

 > To authenticate without the ability to open the browser, provide
 > `E2B_ACCESS_TOKEN` as an environment variable.
 Get your `E2B_ACCESS_TOKEN`
 > from [e2b.dev/docs](https://e2b.dev/docs).
 Then use the CLI like this:
 > `E2B_ACCESS_TOKEN=sk_e2b_... e2b build`.

-2. Create a `Dockerfile` where you describe how your custom E2B sandbox template should look like.
+2. Create a `e2b.Dockerfile` where you describe how your custom E2B sandbox template should look like.
 Majority of **Debian-based Linux distros should work as the base image**.
 Here is an example of a minimal `Dockerfile` for E2B sandbox template:

 ```Dockerfile
 FROM ubuntu:22.04
 ```

-3. Run `e2b build` inside the directory with the `Dockerfile` to create and build the sandbox template.
-You will get the _*template ID*_ that you use for connecting to the sandbox via SDKs and for rebuilding the sandbox template.
+3. Run `e2b template build` inside the directory with the `e2b.Dockerfile` to create and build the sandbox template.
+You will get the _*template ID*_ that you use for create the sandbox from template with E2B SDKs.
+The `e2b.toml` file will be created automatically in the same directory

-4. Use the **template ID** that you got during the `e2b build` with the Python or JS/TS SDK as the `id` to create sandbox.
+4. Use the **template ID** that you got during the `e2b template build` with the Python or JS/TS SDK as the `id` to create sandbox

-5. Rebuild the sandbox template by running `e2b build <id-of-the-template>` in the directory with the `Dockerfile`.
+5. Rebuild the sandbox template by running `e2b template build` in the directory with the `e2b.Dockerfile` and `e2b.toml` files

 ## Commands